Maybe you don’t want to build a keezer. After all, it is more expensive and you have to do a little woodworking – not everyone’s cup of tea.

 I like the kit because it includes all the little pieces I need so I won’t forget something.
 Here’s what’s included, and what you’ll need to buy separately if you choose to not go with the kit:

 - Gas tubing

 - Sanke “D” keg coupler (note: Want to use your fridge for both homebrew and commercial beer?
 Watch this video on how to convert a sanke keg to ball lock)

 - PVC spacers for the shanks

 - 4.5″ shank with locknut, flange, coupling nut, and snap ring

 - Faucet wrench (don’t forget this – you’ll need it & nothing else works)

-Additional things you'll need NOT included in the kit:
+Additional things you’ll need NOT included in a Kegerator kit: